Science of People - Logo

 8. Give yourself time.
 Managing anger is a growth process; learning new ways of responding and coping with situations takes time.

-If you struggle with anger, you also probably have a mean inner critic.
+If you struggle with anger, you probably have a mean inner critic.
 Learn how to take control of your life by silencing your inner critic

 How to Deal with Difficult People at Work